 Taking blood may cause slight pain and occasionally bruising at the site where the needle enters.
 Rarely, people feel light-headed or even faint.
 Very rarely, blood taking can cause soft tissue infection to develop.
-At each visit during the course of the study, we will need to take up to a maximum of 73.5 ml of blood.
-However, at your screening visit, we will take around 20ml of blood.
-The total amount of blood we will take over the study will depend upon which group you are assigned to, and could be as high as 812.5ml.
-This total volume of blood is about the volume you could safely donate in 2 blood donations over a 6-month period.
-As we are taking this amount of blood for the study, you should not donate blood while you are participating in this study, or take part in any other studies where you give blood.
+During the course of the study we will need to take up to a maximum 73.5 ml of blood at a single visit.
+We take around 20mls at the screening visit.
+The total amount we will take over the study will depend upon which group you and could be as high as 815ml.
+This is about the amount as you could safely donate in 2 blood donations over a 6-month period.
+As we are taking this amount of blood for the study, you should not donate blood during the study, or take part in any other studies where you give blood.